menacit/virt_base_course/19-linux_os_virt_tech.md

 ## Namespaces
 "Functionality to partition a group of processes view of the system".

-Host can see through all, members can't.
+Host can see through all, members can't
+("one-way mirror").

 We'll focus on "process", "network" and "user".